nforystek/automatic1111-arcade/README.md

         credit in the game, the screens do not auto switch unless it's for new generate.
         While credits remain, all screens are available via navigation of the keyboard.
 	A feature it lacks right now, is the period to have it reset like US elections.
+	I think based on periodic use, depending on the election term, that will change the voting periods to possibly reset votes or, keep the current, higher better.
+	The idea is for return customers, or even in some games, I never get to highest score, and that could be very real for this in very cool generated images get on the idle state leader board and cycle of to view.
+Gallery is only if you credit.

 ####################################################################################################
 ####################################################################################################